graysonarts/writing/august2015/draft.md

 "Yes."
 He holds out his left wrist, and she takes it.
 Her fingers travel lightly across his skin.
 "Damn her" he thinks as a tingle travels down his spine.

 She removes a small device from her pocket.
 It's a nondescript black box with two wires dangling from it.
 She places the wires on each side of his wrist, and swipes the cover of the box.
 "Remember, this will hurt a little."
 She presses the red X that has appeared on the box, and all of Dominic's muscles tense, eyes clenching against the pain.

+His mind shuts down, devoid of all thought, a cycle of colors swirling through his imagination.
+The colors take on forms and play out scenes from the last five years.
+The initial mission briefing.
+The forced introduction to Max.
+Their first kiss.
+Their first date.
+Being hired at Nakitashi.
+The entire five years plays out in staccato.

+To this very moment, and his body relaxes collapsing to the ground.
+Vienne makes no attempt to catch him as he crumples to the ground.
+She pulls her foot out from under his head.
+Dominic's eyes snap open as she removes the electrodes from his wrist.

+"That seemed a bit more painful than usual" a dispassionate calm mingles in with a sense of disgust.

+Dominic stands up, his hands, weak from the session, brush the dirt sticking to his clothes.
+"Are you sure you had that configured correctly?
+It was the full five years."

+"That's what they wanted."
+She bites her fingernail as she stares at Nakitashi Plaza.
+"Did it hurt?"

+Dominic kneads the back of his neck, working out the tension that is building there.
+"It's going to hurt tomorrow."

+"You better run along."
+She touches her ear for a brief moment.
+"They say they want the plans for Project Unicorn, and that once stolen, they should be destroyed."

+"Project Unicorn is Max's project."

+"They know, their other intel sources within Nakitashi said that it is something we would be interested in keeping out of the hands of any other corporation.
+Too much potential.
+You have your orders.
+When it's complete, steal it, destroy all copies within Nakitashi, and return the plans to us."

+"And then what?
+Max will be devastated."

+"Then your mission will be complete and you can leave him."

+Dominic's eyes drift to the ground, and he blinks back tears, hoping Vienne does not see, does not interpret.

+"Nic, Is your mission compromised by attachment to your mark?"

+Head down, he looks up at Vienne, locking eyes.
+"En, my mission is not compromised by attachment."

+"Good, I'd hate to tell you what it meant we'd have to do next."

+"Are we done here?"
+She nods, and he jogs away.

+# Max

+Max believes he is psychic.
+It is a stupid belief, but his mother swears it runs in the family.
+His grandmother and great grandmother also believed.
+They say it usually is handed down to the women in the family, but once in a great while, a man gets it.
+The men in the family usually are not as powerful as the women, but nevertheless, the men get feels, and right now, Max has a feeling.

+The apartment is deathly quiet with Max sitting up in bed, goosebumps growing down his arms, spreading across his chest, and down his back.
+It is the feeling of something bad coming.
+It is 6am, and Dominic is not here which worries Max.
+Dominic's routine is different today; Max instinctively feels it is wrong.

+A knock on the door breaks the silence; three sharp raps echo off the smooth polished tiles.
+Max jumps slightly with each knock, in a stupor, a dangerous mix of not being a morning person and having too much on his mind.
+He pops out of bed, walking to the door, signaling it to open.
+Ji, the loud mouth Chinese girl who works in Structural, stands with her hands on her hips.
+The same yellow jumpsuit she always wears in the morning strains against her body.

+"Oh, now I see why Dominic likes you."

+"What?"

+"Your penis."
+Max looks down, so preoccupied he forgot to put clothes on, he does his best to cover himself with his hands, and retreats into the bathroom, throwing on a pair of shorts.

+Ji has come into the apartment and is surveying the surroundings.
+The room is mostly clean, a small nightstand with a digital book sits to one side of the ample bed.
+Like all Nakitashi employee apartments, everything is glaring white; color is an extravagance that Nakitashi believes serves no purpose.

+"What do you want, Ji?
+It's quite early."

+"I know, Dominic usually makes me coffee, but he wasn't here this morning.
+Where is he?"

+"I don't know" his brow furrows, and he massages his right deltoid for a moment before he notices and stops.

+"Fuck, I don't know how to make coffee."

+"Sorry."

+"Whatever, dainty,"  and she leaves, the door slides closed behind her.

+Max glares at the closed door and grumbles.

+# Ji

+Ji's apartment is covered in color.
+A vibrant mural of colors melding and mutating sprawl across the walls, ceiling, and floor.
+As she enters, the lights start to flicker and fade.
+The hacked digital assistant, overclocked, draws power from the lighting system to improve its abilities.

+"Fucker, lock down protocol 12."

+"Yes mistress" the digital assistant in subservient, but sultry male voice.
+The cachunk of a heavy gauge lock slots into place, and the lights dim further.
+"Full signal encryption enabled, opening channel to handler."

+A viewscreen appears from behind the one tile that is not covered in paint.
+Vienne's face slowly fades onto the screen as it adjusts the brightness to the room.
+A scowl, almost ever present when Ji is talking to her, appears on her face.

+"What do you want, Ji?
+This is highly unusual."

+"My mark is outside of his usual routine."

+"Not something to be concerned with, and not something that required my immediate attention."

+"Sorry, but what should I do?"

+"Agent, you are capable of acting autonomously without our direct guidance.
+What do you feel you should do?"

+"I don't know."

+Vienne types a few things on her console, out of sight, but audible.
+"Our intel shows that he went on a morning run."

+"But why?"

+"That's for you to find out.
+Ji, are you doing okay?
+This is your first mission, so it's understandable that you might not have all the answers, we understand."

+"I'm fine.
+The mission is fine. it's great."

+"Ji, we have complete faith in your abilities.
+When things deviate, just file a report, preferably using form sixty-eight stroke A one."

+"Sure."

+"Good.
+Bye."
+The viewscreen fades to cerulean blue.
+"Fucker, hallway view," and the screen bursts back into life, showing a view of the hallway just in time to see Dominic walk into the hallway, exhausted steps lingering, trailing down the hallway.
+It takes him forever to reach his door.

+She continues to watch.
+It is only moments before he is back out the door, towel wrapped around him, as he shuffles down the hall in shower shoes.
+"Fucker, reset".
+The room lights return back to normal, and the lock cachunks back open.
+Her hurried steps carry her to the door and through it, bumping directly into Dominic.

+"Oh, crap, I'm sorry." she mutters, avoiding his eyes.

+"Ji, sorry I didn't make the coffee.
+I went for a run.
+I was coming to tell you I'll make you some after I shower."

+"Oh, it's okay."

+"Max said you came by looking for me."

+"Yeah…"

+"I'll shower quickly."

+"Okay."

+He turns around and continues down the hallway to shower.
+Blood rushes to her face, causing crimson waves of heat to flush over her.
+She watches has the muscles of his back undulate as he walks toward the showers.
+The tattoo of a serpent curled around a sword seems alive as his shoulder blades crest and fall with his arms swinging.

+# Vienne

+Ji's face fades off of the holographic display.
+Vienne sits back in her chair, body heavy and sinking into the supple nano-impregnated faux leather cushions which respond to the shift in pressure with agile little fingers, adjusting to support, cradle, and caress.

+A slender woman is sitting military straight in the chair across the desk.
+The morning sun drenches her golden curls turning them into a blazing cascade of honey.
+She wears a name tag which reads "Alexandrine Brant, Governess of the United Corporate States of America."

+"Sorry for the interruption.
+Ji is one of our newest agents working in the field.
+She has great potential, but doubts herself too much."

+"It is quite alright.
+It's important to make time for your employees, and to make them feel they are valuable members of your team."
+Her voice thick with Bavarian influences.

+"Indeed.
+Now where were we?"

+"You were just about to brief me on this Project Unicorn nonsense."

+"Ah yes.
+Project Unicorn.
+From our initial intel, it is a reprogramming and mind control technology that was previous thought to be impossible."

+"Reprogramming?"

+"Yes, if our intel is correct, Nakitashi is expecting to use it to induce complete company loyalty, squashing the worker rebellions once and for all.
+This is troubling technology.
+They could raise an army and would be in complete control of every unit.
+This would undermine everything the UCSA has been working towards for the last ten years.